 Nearby Shibuya, packed and buzzing by day, is empty and echoing by 2am.
 Ginza, with Tokyo's biggest commercial turnover, is only fun as long as you have a very full wallet.
-And Ikebukuro is a poor cousin in terms of scale and urbanity.
+And Ikebukuro is still snapping at the others' heels when it comes to scale and urbanity.

 The scale and range of goods and services on offer in Shinjuku is breathtaking.
 This guide will introduce to you Shinjuku's main shops, department stores, and shopping centers.